Dezhou Shandong, China Travel Guide

 Take advantage of hotel amenities or local services for personal relaxation.

-Dezhou's after-dark activities and entertainment scene caters mainly to locals, having a glimpse into how residents unwind.
+Dezhou's after-dark activities and entertainment scene caters mainly to locals, with a glimpse into how residents unwind.
 It is normally quieter than major Chinese cities but options for an evening out exist.

 Few nightvenues or KTV (Karaoke Television) establishments cater to local young people.
 Not a major draw for international tourists.

 Extremely popular local entertainment.
-Rent private rooms for singing with friends.
-A common local social activity.
+Rent private rooms with space for singing with friends.
+A common area social activity.

 Dezhou does not have assigned bar districts or a pub crawl scene like larger international cities.
 Bars are scattered throughout retail areas.